Other home buying schemes to help you

-If you can offer a deposit of 5% of your home’s total value then the government will boost your deposit with a loan of up to 40% of the total cost of the property.
+If you can offer a deposit of 5% of your home’s total value then the government will boost your deposit with a loan of up to 20% of the total cost of the property (up to 40% in London).
 This effectively means you have a larger deposit to buy a home.
-Your mortgage will make up the other 55%.
+Your mortgage will make up the other 75% (55% in London).

-With the larger deposit available to you under the London Help To Buy scheme, you should be able to get a lower interest on your mortgage.
+With the larger deposit available to you with the Help to Buy equity loan, you should be able to get a lower interest on your mortgage.
 This gives you more flexibility in your repayment and makes it easier to obtain a mortgage agreement.
 Help To Buy also means that you won’t have to take out an expensive 95% mortgage.
 You won’t need to pay interest on the government’s equity loan for the first five years.

-The scheme is available on new build properties valued up to £600,000 to all UK residents, of any age, within the 32 London boroughs and the City of London.
+The scheme is available on new build properties in England that are valued up to £600,000, and is open to any UK resident.

-How does Help to Buy differ from Shared Ownership?
+How does the Help to Buy equity loan differ from shared ownership?

-- Learn more about the London Help to Buy equity loan
+- Learn more about the Help to Buy equity loan

 London Living Rent